paulcbogdan/NFL_DensOrd/README.md

 `setup_expert_distributions.py` runs the pipeline, it calls all the functions below.

-Creating a distribution involves first scraping historic ranking and scoring data using `scrape.scrape_fantasypros.py`.
-The scraped data are then organized into Pandas dataframes using `scrape.organize_input.py`.
+Creating a distribution involves first scraping historic expert ranking data using `scrape.scrape_fantasypros.py` and scraping historic fantasy points performance data using `scrape.scrape_scores.py`.
+The scraped data are then organized into a single Pandas dataframe using `scrape.organize_input.py`.
+Each row of the dataframe represents one player's performance in one week, and their expert projections for that week.

 After the data are loaded, the dataframes data are further organized into numpy arrays.
 Then, functions from `density.py` are called to create the density distributions.